famiprog/redmine_advanced_messenger/featurebook/04 - My page and related.md

 * For 2/, for most cases, we should be covered by 1/.
 And there is also a timer that periodically checks that we are still on "My page".
 And if not => redirect.

 </details>

+`@Scenario:`

+## WHEN a new note or message is added to a thread the user is watching, ...

+* THEN a notification is displayed via the service worker (PWA),
+* AND it includes the type of the task (i.e., "Issue" or "Forum"),
+* AND it includes the number of the task,
+* AND it includes a preview of the message content,

+`@Scenario:`

+## GIVEN a new notification is displayed, ...

+* WHEN the user clicks on the notification,
+* THEN it opens a new browser tab that displays directly that note/message.